Virginia Tax Refund Debit Card FAQ

 There are a number of easy and convenient ways to access your money:

 - Withdraw cash at any MasterCard® member bank.
-It doesn't have to be a bank that you have an account with; it can be any MasterCard® member bank.
+It does not have to be a bank that you have an account with; it can be any MasterCard® member bank.
 Look for the MasterCard® brand logo on the door.
 You are entitled to one free teller-assisted cash withdrawal but only at a MasterCard® member bank.
 Additional teller withdrawals will have a fee.
-To withdraw all your money, be sure to have your card balance with you when you visit the bank.
+To withdraw all your money, have your card balance with you when you visit the bank.

 Can I bring my debit card to the Department of Taxation to cash it?